-The Dogwood Tree is picky.
-Like a small child, Dogwoods may not adjust well to variances in water and nutrient matter.
-Also like a small child, Dogwoods can be a bit smelly, offering a strong, though not altogether unpleasant, fragrance.
-The best similarity between a small child and the tree, though?
-Your Dogwood will astound you with its beauty, inspiration, and growth.
+The Dogwood Tree can be particular about its growing conditions.
+They may not adjust well to significant changes in water and nutrient levels.
+Dogwoods also emit a strong fragrance, although it’s not altogether unpleasant.
+The best similarity between a small child and the tree is that your Dogwood will astound you with its beauty, inspiration, and growth.

-Dogwoods do best in dappled shade areas, which is when taller shade trees provide protection from the more direct sun rays.
+Dogwoods thrive in dappled shade areas where taller shade trees provide protection from the more direct sun rays.
 Investigate your property for locations where your new Dogwood will be protected from the sun.
-Consider planting the Royal Empress or Tulip Poplar, fast-growing shade trees that will provide the dappled shade Dogwoods like best.
+Consider planting the Royal Empress or Tulip Poplar, fast-growing shade trees that will provide the dappled shade Dogwoods prefer.
 Alternatively, you can place the Dogwood in an area where shade is given by a nearby building.
-Careful, though; buildings reflect heat, which can dry out the Dogwood quickly.
+However, be cautious as buildings can reflect heat, which can dry out the Dogwood quickly.

-The most important consideration when planting a Dogwood is water access.
-Whether it’s a natural bubbling brook, high average weekly rainfall, your handheld watering can, or an intricate irrigation system, your Dogwood will definitely need water.
+The most crucial factor when planting a Dogwood is water access.
+Whether it’s a natural bubbling brook, high average weekly rainfall, your handheld watering can, or an intricate irrigation system, your Dogwood will need water.
 Dogwoods have shallow roots, and even with dappled shade, these root systems will dry quickly.
-Water the tree to a depth of three feet, and observe the leaves for signs of over or under watering.
+Water the tree to a depth of three feet and observe the leaves for signs of over or under-watering.
 If the leaves are light-green, prickly, or crispy, the tree needs more water.
 If the leaves are droopy, green-gray, or enlarged, the tree needs less water.